bit-dna/bitdnablog/_posts/2019-07-21-we-are-startups-supporter.md

 In our organizational structure, we still do some things that startups do because we believe that we will not forget where we came from at the beginning

-If you're startup and need we're able provide ranging stacks from Backend Engineers, DevOps, Front-end Engineer, Cloud Orchestrator, and Designer.
+If you're startup and need tech stacks,  we're able provide ranging stacks from Backend Engineers, DevOps, Front-end Engineer, Cloud Orchestrator, and Designer.
 Contact us for <a href="https://bitdna.io/contact.html">further information and pricing structure</a>

 <small>PS: We donate 5% of our profits to our charity program for startups supporter program</small>